By Tim Lambert

 At the end of the 20th century, Whitehaven underwent a revival.
 In 1993 a company was formed to refurbish the harbor and parts of the town.
 Old buildings on Sugar Tongue were demolished.
 A 40-metre tower called the Crows Nest with a viewing platform was built.
 In 1998 a sea lock was built enclosing the harbor.
 A 100-berth marina was built in 1997.

-Meanwhile, the Beacon opened in 1996.
+Meanwhile, The Beacon Museum opened in 1996.
 Haig colliery closed in 1986 but in 1997 it was converted into a mining museum.
 A new museum called Rum Story was built in 2000.
 To coincide with this a Rum Festival was held.

 Tourism is now a major industry in Whitehaven and the Whitehaven Maritime Festival began in 1999.
 In recent years fishing has become an important industry.